Running Flyte on GKE

 Visit the Credentials page and select “Create OAuth client ID” on the top of the page.

 When asked to choose the application type, select “Web application”.
-In the “Authorized redirect URIs” section, add the following URI: https://<your-domain>/callback
+In the “Authorized redirect URIs” section, add the following URI: https://<your-domain>/callback (replace <your-domain> with the actual domain you are using).

 Note the client ID and client secret values.
 You will need them in the next step.